ahmed-elsawy/AndroidMoviesApp/README.md

 # AndroidMoviesApp
-Android devices application that presents that most popular movies.
+Application for android smartphones and tablets that presents the most popular movies.

 This application is part of the [Developing Android Apps](https://classroom.udacity.com/courses/ud853/) course on Udacity and brought by Google.